How to Submit?

 Originality and Plagiarism

 Authors must vouch safe for the originality of their article and may not publish any work that might in any way whatsoever constitute infringement as defined by the Intellectual Property Code.
+This includes self-plagiarism.
 False or deliberately inaccurate statements constitute behavior contrary to the ethics of scientific publication and are therefore unacceptable.

 Multiple, Redundant, and Simultaneous Publications

-Authors undertake not to submit work previously published in another journal or an original article based exclusively on work already published elsewhere.
+Authors undertake not to submit work previously published in another journal or an original article based mainly or exclusively on work already published elsewhere.
 Authors also undertake not to submit manuscripts to multiple journals simultaneously.

 Any citation (or use of other authors’ work) must be identified as such and be accompanied by appropriate references presented in accordance with the journal’s procedures (cf. makeasubmission).
 If authors wish to refer to information obtained privately (conversation, correspondence), they should do everything possible to obtain authorization to do so from those identified as the source of this information.